Keibert Ruiz Player Props: Nationals vs. Giants

-The Washington Nationals, including Keibert Ruiz (.366 on-base percentage in past 10 games, 68 points above season-long percentage), take on starter Logan Webb and the San Francisco Giants at Nationals Park, Saturday at 7:05 PM ET.
+The Washington Nationals, including Keibert Ruiz (.351 batting average in his past 10 games), take on starting pitcher Scott Alexander and the San Francisco Giants at Nationals Park, Sunday at 1:35 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Giants.
+In his most recent game, he racked up two hits (going 2-for-3 with an RBI) against the Giants.

 Keibert Ruiz Game Info & Props vs. the Giants